Well, there's a conflicting number on the size of the crowd at the Boston Tea Party today.

 And that Supreme Court ruling is instant, meaning in this upcoming election cycle in November, corporations can be involved in the political process for the first time in a long time.

-Chuck, get this.
+I think Chuck Hugh Schumer, Chuck, get this.

-Chuck Hugh Schumer is working on legislation that will require any such ads to have a picture of the CEO in the ad.
+Chuck Hugh Schumer is working on legislation that will require any such ads to have a picture of the CEO in the ad, either a print ad or a television ad.

-Fox News just reported that the Henry Waxman show trials on health care costs have been canceled.
+Fox News just reported that the Henry Waxman show trials on healthcare costs have been canceled.

 We mentioned this a mere moments ago.

-This is why I essentially started calling these guys the regime.
+This is why I essentially started calling these guys the regime because they were obeying the law.

 So they did that.

-I don't know what you guys are doing, but I summon you here, and he sent out a letter, basically a subpoena.
+I don't know what you guys are doing, but I summon you here.

 So you obey the law on one side, and then if the regime doesn't like it, they come for you on the other side.